franserr2288/city-watch-dog/README.md

 - ✅ Lambda function handlers (in `entrypoints/`)
 - ✅ Shared utilities for storage and data versioning
 - ✅ Infrastructure as code via AWS SAM (`template.yaml`)
-- ✅ Public-facing interface mockups and UI flows (optional component)
+- ✅ Public-facing interface mockups and UI flows
 - ✅ Architecture-focused documentation and comments

 ---